How It Works

 Go from audit to deploy without the hand waving

 Traditional tools stop at diagnostics.
 Fix Packs bundle the evidence, the recommended change, and deployable outputs.
-That usually means JSON-LD, updated metadata, and content blocks written for real intent queries.
+That can mean GEO fixes, GEM corroboration work, AI Identity publishing steps, and copy updates shaped by what AI Perception is showing now.

 See what you get →What’s wrong (evidence)